noisiver/mod-giftvouchers/.github/README.md

 # Gift Vouchers
 This will give players a gift voucher specific to their race.
-Death Knight which will instead give them one specific to that class.
+Death Knight will instead receive one specific to that class.

 The gift vouchers are items that start quests that gives the player the choice of three different companion pets.